 Our expert team is at the forefront of surgical weight loss procedures and will work with you to identify your weight management goals and preferences to find the best weight loss procedure for you.
 Following your surgery, we'll also provide you with a lifetime of nutritional and dietary guidance and identify behavioral strategies for success to ensure that you achieve and maintain a healthier life.

 At Brigham Health, we are currently taking a comprehensive approach to prevent the spread of infectious diseases while we continue to provide the expert weight management care our patients need.
-Through Virtual Visits, our team is committed to helping you achieve many of the typical pre-operative steps virtually, while continuing to evaluate and manage your weight loss goals until your surgery can be scheduled.
+Additionally, patients have the option of meeting with our weight management team in-person or through a Virtual Visit.

-To schedule a Virtual Visit, watch our short information session below and submit your contact information at the end.
-A new patient coordinator will then reach out to schedule your Virtual Visit.
+To schedule an appointment or Virtual Visit, watch our short information session below and submit your contact information at the end.
+A new patient coordinator will then reach out to schedule your appointment.

 Brigham Health offers state-of-the-art weight loss surgery (bariatric surgery), as well as long-term nutritional and behavioral support to patients who want to improve their health and achieve lasting weight management.

-To book a Virtual Visit with one of our expert weight loss surgeons, please first watch the short information session below.
-After completing the session, a new patient coordinator will be in touch to schedule your virtual consult.
+To book an appointment or Virtual Visit with one of our expert weight loss surgeons, please first watch the short information session below.
+After completing the session, a new patient coordinator will be in touch to schedule your consult.
 Alternatively, you can call the number provided at the end of the session to speak to a new patient coordinator during regular business hours.